Heavy rains lead to rescues, road closures in Appalachia - WTMJ

 In Roane County, residents in one public service district were asked to conserve drinking water after a flooded water plant broke down and was inaccessible.
 The Clay Roane Public Service District said in a social media post that water tanks were dangerously low and cannot be refilled until the floodwaters recede and the problem is repaired.

-Some schools were closed or delayed classes due to flooding concerns and about 18,000 customers were without power in Kentucky and West Virginia, according to poweroutage.us, a utility tracking service.
+Some schools closed or delayed classes because of flooding concerns and about 13,000 customers were without power in Kentucky and West Virginia, according to poweroutage.us, a utility tracking service.

 Raby reported from Charleston, West Virginia.